Rugby League Players Association

 The Rugby League Players Association is a representative organisation based in Australia.
 The RLPA, as it is more commonly referred to, is the representative body of elite rugby league players, protecting and promoting the welfare and interests of its members.

 Formerly the Rugby League Professionals Association, the company changed its name in 2009.

+Structure

+The RLPA is not a registered union; individual NRL and NRLW players do not pay fees to be part of the association and instead the RLPA's funding is paid for from the players' total share of revenue.

 Leadership

 Former Newcastle Knights captain Tony Butterfield was appointed RLPA CEO in 2000.

-Former Western Reds and Penrith Panthers player Matthew Rodwell served as CEO for a brief period up until 2009.
+Former Western Reds and Penrith Panthers player Matthew Rodwell was CEO for a brief period up until 2009.

-In 2009, David Garnsey took the reins as Chief Executive Officer through until 2015.
+In 2009, David Garnsey took the reins as chief executive officer through until 2015.

 In December 2015, former Carlton Football Club player and AFLPA general manager of Player Relations Ian Prendergast was appointed chief executive officer of the RLPA.

 In 2017, Australian, Queensland and Melbourne Storm captain Cameron Smith was appointed General President of the RLPA, taking over from Clint Newton who continued with the organisation in the role of general manager of Player Relations.

-In 2020, Prendergast departed the RLPA and Newton was appointed Chief Executive Officer.
+In 2020, Prendergast departed the RLPA and Newton was appointed chief executive officer.